It is a string that identifies a network domain.

 On the surface, websites appear to provide information to the general population.

 However, there is a wealth of useful information hidden beneath what you can see in the web browser.

-It is often necessary to investigate hidden data: to identify the people or corporations that control a domain name or administer a website, establish where that site was registered, or unearth material that was formerly present but has since been erased.
+It is often necessary to investigate hidden data: to identify the people or corporations that control a domain name or administer a website.

 Look for a client that matches your programming knowledge on Quora or Google, then prepare your scraper to make queries to specified websites.